 Getting to the Action in Kanab

-The closest international airport to Kanab, Utah, is the McCarran International Airport in Las Vegas, Nevada (200 miles).
-The drive takes approximately 3.5 hours (Remember that Kanab, Utah, is on Mountain Time, an hour ahead of Nevada and California).
-Take I-15 north from Las Vegas.
-Drive approximately 6 miles past St. George, Utah, and take exit 16 (Hwy 9) into Hurricane, Utah.
-Go approximately 10 miles and turn right at the Hurricane, Utah, Main Street traffic light.
+To get to Kanab from Las Vegas, take I-15 North.
+After about 6 miles past St. George, Utah, take exit 16 (Hwy 9) toward Hurricane, Utah.
+Continue for about 10 miles, then turn right at the Main Street traffic light in Hurricane.
 Go one block and turn left at the 4-way stop onto Hwy 59.
-Drive approximately 55 miles into Fredonia, Arizona.
-Turn left (north) at the stop sign onto Highway 89, and drive 7 miles into Kanab, Utah.
+Follow Hwy 59 for approximately 55 miles to Fredonia, Arizona.
+In Fredonia, turn left (north) at the stop sign onto Highway 89, and drive 7 miles to reach Kanab, Utah.

 Indeed, we found Kanab to be the perfect layover during our “Grand Circle,” tour of the Utah 5 National Parks.
 Kanab is a Paiute Indian word meaning place of the willows.
 This town immortalizes the classic western, with many of the original landscapes you see in the early movies visible in all directions.
 We spent a few action-packed days exploring the trails and enjoying the endless views.

-Kanab Originals & Western Legends
+Genuine Kanab Originals & Real Western Legends

-There is much to discover here credibly dubbed “Little Hollywood. ” This small town was a prime filming location from 1930 to 1960.
+People credibly dub Kanab “Little Hollywood,” and there is much to discover here.
 In fact, Kanab made its screen debut in 1924 when Tom Mix filmed Deadwood Coach along with his co-star, Tony The Wonder Horse.
 Since then, more than 100 Hollywood productions have filmed Southern Utah’s gorgeous backdrop.
 This led Kanab’s rise to fame.

-Visitor Center Reveals the True Kanab
+Visitor Center Uncovers the True Essence of Kanab

 Besides a well-stocked bookstore, the Kanab Visitor Center also features a topographical relief model of the landscape, a few archaeology exhibits, and a geologic cross-section mural.
 Be sure to ask for maps, recent road conditions, and weather reports before venturing on any hikes.

-Accurate Info @ Kane County Center
+Accurate Trail Information: Kane County Center

-See What Best Friends Animal Sanctuary Reveals
+Discover What Best Friends Animal Sanctuary Has to Offer

 Just 5-miles outside of Kanab on Hwy 89 south, you will see the sign for Best Friends Animal Sanctuary.
 Situated in a beautiful canyon with high sandstone cliffs, dense forest, a small creek, and colorful cottonwood tree, it appears to be an oasis in this stunning desert landscape.
 Founded in 1984, this is the largest sanctuary for homeless animals in the country.
 The sanctuary takes in animals that need physical, emotional, psychological, and other training, making many of them adoptable.

 Angels Canyon was originally the location of the Kanab Movie Ranch.
-The ranch was famous for films such as The Outlaw Josie Wales, Apple Dumpling Gang, Gunsmoke & Daniel Boone.
+The ranch was famous for films such as The Outlaw Josie Wales, Apple Dumpling Gang, Gunsmoke and Daniel Boone.
 The 3,700-acre property unfortunately was closed in 1985 and eventually purchased by Best Friends.

 If you have watched the TV series-Dogtown, then you know Best Friends Animal Sanctuary is a MUST add to your itinerary.
-We knew their mission was to provide a safe haven (a no-kill shelter) for over 1800 animals.
+We knew their mission was to provide a haven (a no-kill shelter) for over 1800 animals.

-Best Friends Animal Sanctuary
+Su setting over Angel Canyon at Best Friends Animal Sanctuary

-Best Friends Animal Sanctuary
+Best Friends Animal Sanctuary Credit: K. Thomas-Smith

-Best Friends Welcome Center
+Explore the Best Friends Welcome Center

 The welcome center is super clean and has a huge selection of gift items.
 We purchased bandannas for both our dogs.
 All donations go directly to the Sanctuary.
 There are impeccably clean restrooms on-site.
 They have an excellent lunch at 2 different locations from 11:30 am to 1:00 pm.
 For only a very low cost, it includes a drink and dessert.